phoenix-w/BA780-Airbnb-Project/README.md

 ## Airbnb Dataset Exploration and Machine Learning

 ### Project Summary
-As a team, we were tasked with locating a dataset of our choosing, and performing cleaning, EDA, and machine learning steps.
+As a team, we were tasked with locating a dataset of our choosing, performing data cleaning and exploratory data analysis, and finally building machine learning models.
 We chose an Airbnb dataset because of the varied and interesting features, the sizable number of observations, and the relevance of the subject matter.
 Each row of the "Listings" dataframe represents a listing on Airbnb, containing information about the property itself and the host.

 ### Project Objectives
 Our primary objectives are: